 We knew that – if we wanted to hire and retain people – we’d have to be paying at least “market rate”.
 But “market rate” is hardly an exact number.
-It varies constantly, and different people and companies have wildly different ideas about what it is for a given role.
+Different people and companies have wildly different ideas about what the 'right' salary is for any given role, and all those numbers will fluctuate according to the market.
 Making things harder, while a place like Glassdoor can give you an average number for a junior developer, you’ll never find benchmark data for an “IC4 software developer” – since that’s a classification unique to Charlie.

 In terms of experience, the jump from a level 1 to a level 2 – while nothing to sniff at – is much smaller than the jump from a level 5 to a level 6.
 Each step is larger than the last, and we wanted the salaries paid at each level to reflect that, so we added a multiplier effect – each time you go up a level, your salary increases by a larger percentage, making each jump larger than the last.